How we handle personal information

 We do not usually disclose personal information to anyone outside of Australia.

-We take steps to ensure the information we collect is accurate, up-to-date and complete.
-This includes maintaining and updating information when individuals advise us of changes.
+We take reasonable steps to ensure that the personal information we collect is accurate, up-to-date, complete and relevant.
+These steps include:

-We take steps to protect the personal information held against misuse, interference and loss and from unauthorised access, modification or disclosure, including:
+We take steps to protect the personal information held against misuse, interference and loss and from unauthorised access, modification or disclosure.
+These steps include:

-- secure storage for information including restricting access to classified material specific to AAT personnel who have the required level of clearance.
+- physical security measures, including restricting physical access to our offices and secure storage for information held on site with access to classified material limited to specific AAT personnel who have the required level of clearance

-When no longer required, personal information is destroyed in a secure manner, or deleted in accordance with the requirements of the Archives Act 1983.
+When no longer required, personal information is deleted or destroyed in a secure manner, or deleted in accordance with the requirements of the Archives Act 1983 and our records authorities.

 Access and correction